This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Allround Binoculars

-Allround Binoculars with objective lens diameters of 42 mm are the most versatile.
+Binoculars with objective lens diameters of 42 mm are the most versatile.
 In combination with a magnification of 8x or 10 times do they cover a wide range of application areas and are the favorites of birdwatchers, hunters, rangers, and other professionals.

 The large objective lenses allow a lot of light to enter and ensure a high twilight factor and with a magnification of 8 or 10 times, the exit pupils of around 4 to 5 mm are large enough to use the instruments even in low light conditions and in the twilight.

 The larger design allows longer lens and eyepiece focal lengths, which reduces optical distortion, field curvature, and edge blur and consequently results in better optical performance.
-Size matters in optics!
+Size matter in optics!
 No wonder space telescopes keep on getting bigger.

 Longer eyepiece focal length also goes hand in hand with longer eye relief, so these types of binoculars are generally very suitable for glasses wearers.